outofmbufs/arduino-json-IO/README.md

 ## Infrared Remote Support

-The code has been extended to include abilit to send IR codes using the IRRemote library.
+The code has been extended with the ability to send IR codes using the IRRemote library.
 You can conditionally build the program with just the IR support, just the analog/digital I/O support, or both.
 You may instead wish to take this code as an example or starting point and fully customize it for your own application as well.

 ## Development Status
 I have tested most of the code but have not written or executed exhaustive tests of every feature.
 I'm using this code in my own projects and find it useful; your mileage may vary!